 “Time is money” might be an old phrase, but in the world of digital experiences, it’s more true than ever.
-A flexible CMS will allow truly responsive authoring, optimised for different devices, so you can create and edit whenever, wherever.
+A flexible CMS will allow truly responsive authoring, optimized for different devices, so you can create and edit whenever, wherever.

-Whether you’re on a smartphone or a full sized workstation, the system will allow you to interact in the most efficient way for that screen size and device input.
-Image handling on smartphones and tablets, for example, will be touch screen compliant, meaning you don’t have to open up your laptop to make changes.
+Whether you’re on a smartphone or a full-sized workstation, the system will allow you to interact in the most efficient way for that screen size and device input.
+Image handling on smartphones and tablets, for example, will be touchscreen compliant, meaning you don’t have to open up your laptop to make changes.